Forearm Pain Treatment

 What is the treatment for forearm pain?

-The treatment for forearm pain begins with an evaluation by a skilled Armworks occupational or physical therapy that specializes in treatment of the elbow, wrist and hand to identify the injury that is the source of the pain.
+The treatment for forearm pain begins with an evaluation by a skilled Armworks Occupational or Physical Therapist that specializes in treatment of the elbow, wrist, and hand to identify the injury that is the source of the pain.

-You therapy will involve techniques designed to relax the muscles in your forearm, to get the nerves calmed down and happy again, and to educate you on ways to prevent this from returning.
-We may recommend a custom orthosis or splint for your wrist since all of the muscles for the wrist are found in the forearm.
-The final step of treatment is to then restore strength that may have been lost to get you back doing the things you want to at work, home and play.
+Your therapy will involve techniques designed to relax the muscles in your forearm, get the nerves calmed down, and to educate you on ways to prevent this from returning.
+We may recommend a custom orthosis or splint for your wrist since all of the wrist muscles are found in the forearm too.
+The final step of treatment is to restore lost strength so you can get back to doing the things you want to at work, home and play.

 Why should I come to Armworks Hand Therapy?

-The successful treatment of wrist injuries requires many key elements with the two most important being the skill of an occupational or physical therapist that specializes in seeing forearm injuries and a patient willing to participate in their therapy.
-All of the therapists at Armworks Hand Therapy specialize in the treatment of the elbow, wrist, and hand so we see these types of injuries all day, every day.
+The successful treatment of forearm/wrist injuries requires two important criteria: An occupational therapist or physical therapist that specializes in treating forearm injuries and a willingly participating patient.
+All providers at Armworks Hand Therapy specialize in the treatment of the elbow, wrist, and hand and are committed to your successful recovery.